byron-goldsack/GithubMonitor/README.md

 ## Environment Variables

-- `GITHUB_TOKEN`: Your GitHub Personal Access Token with repo access
+- `GITHUB_TOKEN`: Your GitHub Token with repo access
 - `GITHUB_USERNAME`: Your GitHub username
 - `REPOSITORIES`: Comma-separated list of repositories to monitor (format: owner/repo)
 - `PORT`: Port to run the server on (default: 3000)